Written by Terry Smith

 A big part of that prep should be making sure that you have the right protective clothing to keep you safe in the event of an accident.
 Ideally, you should always use a protective visor or helmet with a face screen, chainsaw trousers that have been tested to the appropriate safety class, chainsaw gloves, and of course, chainsaw boots.
-It doesn’t matter if you’re using a quality Stihl petrol chainsaw, or a cheap electric version, you need to keep yourself safe.
+It doesn’t matter if you’re using a quality Stihl petrol chainsaw, or a cordless chainsaw, you need to keep yourself safe.

-4. Rock Fall Chatsworth Class 3 Chainsaw Kevlar Safety Boots with Midsole
+Professional pick: Rock Fall Chatsworth Class 3 Chainsaw Kevlar Safety Boots with Midsole – must have for heavy duty work and if you need Kevlar

 If you’re new to using a chainsaw and wearing the essential protective clothing, you might be a little confused by some of the language used in the advertisements or reviews.
 Likewise, you might not know what qualifies as a good pair of chainsaw safety boots or what features they should have, so we have put this handy buyer’s guide together for you.